bwinnacott/SNP-Pipeline/README.md

 # the previous Snakemake command can now be executed
 ```

+*Alternatively, the snakemake command may be run in a slurm script submitted to the scheduler to avoid using the terminal multiplexer and*
+*interactive session method for each pipeline run.*

-Snakemake automatically generates, submits, and monitors job submissions to the slurm scheduler.
-Log files for all rules will
-be output in a newly created "logs/" folder within the [workflow](workflow/) directory, named according to the sample name and
+Log files for all rules will be output in a newly created "logs/" folder within the [workflow](workflow/) directory, named according to the
-slurm job ID.
+sample name and slurm job ID.
 All pipeline output for each sample will go to the [results](results/) folder under a newly created directory
 named after the sample.
 Final variant callsets will be located in the *final_calls* directory.

 ## Current Limitations